gamemachine/ainav/README.md

+**License**

+Unity Companion License

+AiNav borrowed a good chunk of code from Xenko although it's been heavily modified for the most part.
+That was under the MIT license.
+Recast is the Zlib license.
+AiNativeArray/AiNativeList borrow heavily from Unity's container design.

+**Structure**

 AiNav is 3 separate libraries really.

  - C++ project integrating with recastnavigation.
  - C# project that is not dependent on Unity that has the core interop and navmesh building  flow.
  - C# ECS based project that integrates it all with Unity.
 Includes navmesh building, pathfinding, and crowd management.

 **Focus**

-AiNav was created to to solve very specific problems for a specific game.
+AiNav was created primarily to make runtime tile building fast and low impact.
+And to be able to use the detour crowd in Unity jobs, keeping it off the main thread.

 It is not a drop in replacement for Unity's navmesh system.
-It won't do everything Unity's navmesh does.
-And what it does do it won't necessarily do better.
-It depends.
-Building within the design constraints is significantly better, and the crowd is handled completely in the job system.
+Design decisions especially in the build process were very specific.
+Unity's behavior is not going to match up all the time.
+Unity's system is based on recast also, but it's likely seen a number of modifications.

+ The building is optimized for frequent updates of small numbers of tiles at runtime.
+It expects you to feed it already optimized geometry that is not much larger then the tile size.
+If you feed it geometry far larger then the tile size it's going to perform badly.

 The ECS side comes by default with code that relies on a modified version of Unity.Physics.
-No functional changes at all but it has to open up access to a few internal data structures.
+No functional changes were made but it has to open up access to a few internal data structures.
+This part can fairly easily be commented out or removed.
+You can drive everything via mesh sources if you want.

-The primary goal of AiNav was to make runtime tile building faster.
-Rebuilding small numbers of tiles frequently without causing any impact on gameplay.
-It builds single tiles at a time.
-It wants geometry that is already partitioned to something not that different then the navmesh tile size.
-So that it doesn't have to spend time filtering unnecessary geometry.
-It's not optimized for design time build speeds, and you can't just throw anything at it like huge terrain colliders.
-If a tile bounds intersects a collider or source mesh bounds, it's going to filter against every single vertice.

-A secondary goal was basic crowd support that is off the main thread.
+**Unsafe**

+There is a lot of unsafe code and a decent amount of C++ code.
+You were warned.

 **Basic Usage:**